 Virginia Tech is committed to providing the members of the campus community and visitors with the safest and most secure environment possible, however, even the most extensive initiatives cannot succeed without the awareness and cooperation of the community members who work, study and live on campus.
-Crime information for the Carilion School of Medicine and Research Institute is obtained from the Carilion Clinic Police and Security Department.
-Individuals who want to report crimes for inclusion in the Annual Security Report should report them to the Carilion Clinic Police and Security Department or the Director Virginia Tech Carillion Medical School.
+Crime information for the VTCRI is obtained from the Carilion Clinic Police and Security Department.
+Individuals who want to report crimes for inclusion in the Annual Security Report should report them to the Carilion Clinic Police and Security Department or the Director of the Virginia Tech Carillion Research Institute.